4.8

 Image: ChateauVersailles.fr

-It served as a theatre and has been the location of parties, performances, and legislative debates.
+It functioned as a theater and hosted parties, performances, and legislative debates.

-Louis XIV ideated the hall to be spacious enough to accommodate machinery for events md started working on it with the architect.
+Louis XIV designed the hall to be spacious enough to accommodate machinery for events and started working on it with the architect.

-However, the Royal Opera was finally built dueing the reign of Louis XV.
+But, the Royal Opera was finally built during the reign of Louis XV.

 The Royal Chapel